microsoft/dstoolkit-text2sql-and-imageprocessing/adi_function_app/README.md

 1. **Extraction of images / charts**.
 The figures identified are extracted from the original document and passed to a multi-modal model (gpt4o in this case) for analysis.
 We obtain a description and summary of the chart / image to infer the meaning of the figure.
 This allows us to index and perform RAG analysis the information that is visually obtainable from a chart, without it being explicitly mentioned in the text surrounding.
 The information is added back into the original chart.

+2. **Chunking**.
+The obtained content is chunked accordingly depending on the chunking strategy.
+This function app supports two chunking methods, **page wise** and **semantic chunking**.
+The page wise chunking is performed natively by Azure Document Intelligence.
+For a Semantic Chunking, we include a customer chunker that splits the text with the following strategy:

+    - Splits text into sentences.
+    - Groups sentences if they are table or figure related to avoid splitting them in context.
+    - Semanticly groups sentences if the similarity is above the threshold, starting from the start of the text.
+    - Semanticly groups sentences if the similarity is above the threshold, starting from the end of the text.
+    - Removes non-existent chunks.

+    This chunking method aims to improve on page wise chunking, whilst still retaining similar sentences together.
+When tested, this method shows great performance improvements, over straight page wise chunking, without splitting up the context when relevant.

-2. **Cleaning of Markdown**.
+3. **Cleaning of Markdown**.
 The final markdown content is cleaned of any characters or unsupported Markdown elements that we do not want in the chunk e.g. non-relevant images.

-Page wise analysis in ADI is used to avoid splitting tables / figures across multiple chunks, when the chunking is performed.

-The properties returned from the ADI Custom Skill are then used to perform the following skills:
+The properties returned from the ADI Custom Skill and Chunking are then used to perform the following skills:

-- Pre-vectorisation cleaning.
+- Markup cleaning.
 This stage is important as we extract the section information in this step from the headers in the document.
 Additionally, we remove any Markdown tags or characters that would cause an embedding error.
 - Keyphrase extraction
 - Vectorisation